American Axle & Manufacturing Holdings Inc (AXL) Shares Decline Despite Market Challenges - News Heater

 AXL’s Market Performance

-AXL’s stock has seen a 1.25% increase for the week, with a 7.82% rise in the past month and a 13.87% gain in the past quarter.
-The volatility ratio for the week is 3.16%, and the volatility levels for the past 30 days are at 3.71% for American Axle & Manufacturing Holdings Inc The simple moving average for the past 20 days is -4.10% for AXL’s stock, with a 6.49% simple moving average for the past 200 days.
+AXL’s stock has seen a -11.07% decrease for the week, with a -15.98% drop in the past month and a 1.81% gain in the past quarter.
+The volatility ratio for the week is 2.80%, and the volatility levels for the past 30 days are at 3.26% for American Axle & Manufacturing Holdings Inc. The simple moving average for the past 20 days is -13.77% for AXL’s stock, with a -4.40% simple moving average for the past 200 days.

-Volatility was left at 3.71%, however, over the last 30 days, the volatility rate increased by 3.16%, as shares surge +5.72% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +19.03% upper at present.
+Volatility was left at 3.26%, however, over the last 30 days, the volatility rate increased by 2.80%, as shares sank -17.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +12.46% upper at present.

-During the last 5 trading sessions, AXL rose by +1.25%, which changed the moving average for the period of 200-days by +10.46% in comparison to the 20-day moving average, which settled at $8.50.
-In addition, American Axle & Manufacturing Holdings Inc saw -7.72% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AXL fell by -11.07%, which changed the moving average for the period of 200-days by -4.07% in comparison to the 20-day moving average, which settled at $8.40.
+In addition, American Axle & Manufacturing Holdings Inc saw -17.03% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading